Reducing fuel consumption, is a big concern today, because of the constant increase, in the price of fuel.

 Proper Tires Inflation

-You can improve your fuel mileage by 0.6% on average—up to 3% in some cases; by keeping your tires inflated to the proper pressure.
+You can improve your fuel mileage by 0.6% on average-up to 3% in some cases; by keeping your tires inflated to the proper pressure.
 Because, under-inflated tires can lower fuel mileage by about 0.2%; for every 1 psi drop in the average pressure of all tires.
 So, properly inflated tires are safer and, last longer as well.
 Furthermore, it is always important to be road safety and take care of your car.
-In addition, you will also save money by driving safe and; saving money is always great as, not only can you try your hand at investing in bitcoin (look out for this Bitcoin Code Betrug) to generate more profit, but you will also be gifted with the opportunity to buy more fuel.
+In addition, you will also save money by driving safe and; saving money is always great as, not only can you try your hand at investing in bitcoin (look out for this Bitcoin Code Betrug) to generate more profit, but you will also be gifted with the opportunity to buy more fuel for your vehicle.

 So, air conditioning can increase a vehicle’s fuel consumption by as much as 20%.
 Open the windows when you’re driving in the city; and use the flow-through ventilation system, with the windows up on the highway.
 If you do use air conditioning; use the re-circulate option.
 Because, it will minimize the impact.

 At The Pump